 In April 2013 he presented a paper on musical canon in motets by Mouton at the annual meeting of the Renaissance Society of America in San Diego.
 Later that same month he was an invited participant at Stanford University at a symposium: Performing and Analyzing Josquin in the Digital Age.

 Honey Meconi has prepared the “Hildegard of Bingen” entry for Oxford Bibliographies Online.
 Recent presentations include “Caveat cantor: Manuscript Differences in Hildegard’s Songs” presented at the IMS meeting in Rome in July 2012, as well as “The Unknown Alamire: Lost Manuscripts Reclaimed,” read at the Medieval/Renaissance Music Conference in Nottingham, England.
 The latter paper will be given at the AMS meeting in New Orleans as well.
 Other talks in the coming months include presentations on Hildegard at Wellesley College and Rhode Island College, as well as talks on La Rue at the Huis van de Polyfonie and the University of Leuven in Belgium.

-Holly Watkins published an article entitled “Slavoj Žižek: Responding from the Void” in a 2012 issue of Contemporary Music Review devoted to music and philosophy.
+Holly Watkins will present "Toward a Posthumanist Organicism" for the 2013 AMS session on Philosophical Interventions.
+She published an article entitled “Slavoj Žižek: Responding from the Void” in a 2012 issue of Contemporary Music Review devoted to music and philosophy.